-Why IT Governance
+Why IT governance?

-- oversee management’s performance
+- To oversee management’s performance

-In other words, the original intent of IT Governance was almost uniformly about managing decision-makers rather than doers.
+In other words, the original intent of IT governance was almost uniformly about managing decision-makers rather than doers.

-But try and define how IT Governance is done today.
+But try and define how IT governance is done today.
 Actually, don’t, because you almost immediately run into a Gordian Knot of many competing and even contradictory definitions.
 Take a look at these varied definitions from several sources:

-- “Decision rights and accountability framework to encourage desirable behavior” – Weill and Ross
+- “Decision rights and accountability framework to encourage desirable behavior.” – Weill and Ross

-- “Leadership, organizational structures and processes to ensure that the organization’s IT sustains and extends the organization’s strategies and objectives” – ISACA
+- “Leadership, organizational structures and processes to ensure that the organization’s IT sustains and extends the organization’s strategies and objectives.” – ISACA

-- “An IT governance framework should answer some key questions, such as how the IT department is functioning overall” – CIO Magazine
+- “An IT governance framework should answer some key questions, such as how the IT department is functioning overall.” – CIO Magazine

 It’s all over the place.
-Worse yet, the goals of governance become obfuscated and away from managing decision-makers to managing the doers
+Worse yet, the goals of governance become obfuscated and away from managing decision-makers to managing the doers.

 Further tangling the governance knot

-The Gartner’s alphabet soup of definitions provide a good foundation on which to build an IT Governance model.
+Gartner’s alphabet soup of definitions provide a good foundation on which to build an IT Governance model.
 Yet, in every case, these definitions focus on the process(es) and what the processes should do.
 Actually creating those processes is left up to each organization.
 This has led to an entire industry built around creating, standardizing, and selling these processes to organizations as “formal governance models.”

-In addition, the Gartner definitions slightly shift the focus of IT Governance from decision makers.
+In addition, the Gartner definitions slightly shift the focus of IT governance from decision makers.
 This shift is subtle but important, because the resulting “formal governance models” drive processes focused more on controlling the doers.